a-cisse/a-cisse/README.md

-<h1>Hi, I'm Alexandre! <a href="https://www.linkedin.com/in/alexandrecisse/">DevSecOps/Application Security Engineer + Mobile/Web Applications Developer</a></h1>
+<h1>Hi, I'm Alexandre! <a href="https://www.linkedin.com/in/alexandrecisse/">Security Analyst/Cloud Security Engineer</a></h1>

 <p>I have a background in software development where I used to build user-friendly web and mobile applications with security in mind regarding user data.
-Today, I'm transitioning into cybersecurity while leveraging my knowledge in Cybersecurity, DevSecOps, Cloud Computing and Programming to protect digital assets and keep IT systems secure.
+Today, I'm transitioning into cybersecurity and leveraging my knowledge in DevOps, Automation, Cloud Computing and Programming to protect digital assets and keep IT systems secure.
 I have experience designing and managing a SOC and Honeynet in Azure, migrating and deploying AWS solutions, configuring Active Directory for a small network, or performing vulnerabilities assessments and remediation.
 I'm continuously learning on daily basis to enhance my skillset, and most of all I build my own projects to showcase my skills. </p>

 <h2>🔐 Cybersecurity Projects:</h2>